paulvha/apollo3/MLX90614_PWM/Readme.md

 will be used:

 PWM_OBJ_TEMP
-When set as true the PWM signal will provide the object temperature.
-When set as false the Ambient temperature.
+<br>When set as true the PWM signal will provide the object temperature.
+When
+set as false the Ambient temperature.

 p.s.
 Although it is possible to provide BOTH the Ambient and Object